laravel/docs/middleware.md

     php artisan make:middleware CheckAge

 This command will place a new `CheckAge` class within your `app/Http/Middleware` directory.
-In this middleware, we will only allow access to the route if the supplied `age` is greater than 200.
+In this middleware, we will only allow access to the route if the supplied `age` is less than or equal to 200.
 Otherwise, we will redirect the users back to the `home` URI.

     <?php